Moving To Thailand: A Guide for Expats to Live Here

 Like some of the other popular areas for expats throughout Thailand, Phuket has it all – beaches, outdoor activities, international schools, and employment opportunities, especially in hospitality.

 But be prepared to pay more for certain things here.
 Officially, Phuket is ranked the second-most expensive place to live in Thailand next to Bangkok.
-However, people who live on the island will tell you that Phuket is just as expensive, if not more, than it’s centrally-located counterpart.
+However, people who live on the island will tell you that Phuket is just as expensive, if not more, than its centrally-located counterpart.

 Koh Samui